Number of weddings last updated 4/2015

 The Wedding Statistics provided on this site are collected and aggregated from different sources.
 The primary source for number of weddings comes from Federal, State and local governments.
-The primary source of wedding cost and other fact data comes from proprietary surveys to pre-wedding couples, post-wedding couples, and wedding businesses.
-All survey data is collected from random anonymous participants in electronic form using subscribers of The Wedding Report and visitors of CostofWedding.com.
-In some surveys we may use other wedding entities.
+The primary source of wedding cost and other fact data comes from proprietary surveys to pre-wedding couples and post-wedding couples.
+All survey data is collected from random anonymous participants in electronic form.
+In some surveys we may use certain wedding entities.
 In that case, it would be specifically mentioned in the methodology of the final report.

-Over 173,000 survey samples have been collected since 2005.
-The most current cost calculations are derived from 5,650 surveys samples collected in 2012.
-We also use data from the CDC, Census Bureau, Department of Labor, Bureau of Economic Analysis (BEA), and Easy Analytic Software, Inc., as part of the estimating and forecasting process.
+Over 200,000 survey samples have been collected since 2005.
+The most current cost calculations are derived from 3,600 surveys samples collected in 2014.
+We also use data from the CDC, Census Bureau, Department of Labor, Bureau of Economic Analysis (BEA), COLI, GeoLytics, Inc. and Easy Analytic Software, Inc., as part of the estimating and forecasting process.